maxviazov/Spring-Frameworks-/The-Lifecycle-of-an-Issue.md

 The [Spring Framework JIRA](https://jira.spring.io/browse/SPR) has many issues.
 To ensure every issue is given attention, we use a process.
 Understanding that process will set your expectations and enable you to interpret the state an issue is currently in regardless of when it was created, a couple of days or a couple of years ago.

-The process described here has been followed for issues created since January 2011.
-We are working through the backlog of issues older than that.

 ## Lifecycle Phases

 ### Unassigned